Tuesday, December 9, 2008

 "We might have a lot of land but we got a lot of headaches that go along with it, Arthur."

 I brought ya new man over for ya Arthur.
 He's a pommy bastard but not a bad one.
-Every now and again they send a good one for us.", he said with a laugh.
+Every now and again they send us a good one." he said with a laugh.

 We got out of the Ute and I walked over towards Arthur and held out mi hand.